MarcoFerrari128/Portfolio/TravellingSalesman/README.md

 This is an **optimization** (minimization) problem, where the objective function is the total length of the route.

 ## Implementations
 In this repository the problem has been solved thanks to the **simulated annealing** algorithm.
-This has been implemented both in python and MATLAB.
+This has been implemented both in Python and MATLAB.

 ![TSP-covergence](TSP.gif)